Automated Security Response through Online Learning with Adaptive Conjectures: Introduction

 While the study of learning with misspecified models has attracted long-standing interest in economics \cite{berk_nash}, engineering \cite{kagel_mechanism_design}, and psychology \cite{rabin_psychology}, it remains unexplored in the security context.
-Related research in the security literature include (\textit{i}) game-theoretic approaches based on bounded rationality \cite{simons_bounded_rationality, samuelson_bounded_ratinality, Rosenthal1989,8691466,9144263,bounded_rational_stackelberg_1,8362263, ijcai2018p775,9559403,8750848,behavioral_gt_1,behavioral_gt_2}; and (\textit{ii}) model-free learning techniques \cite{learning_in_games_fudenberg,young_strategic_2004,nash_q_learning,markov_game_q_littman,ge_li_zhu_infocomm_workshop,tao_info,hammar_stadler_cnsm_20,hammar_stadler_tnsm,hammar_stadler_tnsm_23,kim_gamesec23}.
-(A review of related work can be found in \S \ref{sec:related_work}.)
+Related research in the security literature include (\textit{i}) game-theoretic approaches based on bounded rationality \cite{simons_bounded_rationality, samuelson_bounded_ratinality, Rosenthal1989,8691466,9144263,bounded_rational_stackelberg_1,8362263, ijcai2018p775,9559403,8750848,behavioral_gt_1,behavioral_gt_2}; (\textit{ii}) game-theoretic approaches based on imperfect and incomplete information \cite{posg_cyber_deception_network_epidemic,hammar_stadler_cnsm_20,hammar_stadler_tnsm_23,9328143, nework_security_alpcan}; and (\textit{iii}) model-free learning techniques \cite{learning_in_games_fudenberg,young_strategic_2004,nash_q_learning,markov_game_q_littman,ge_li_zhu_infocomm_workshop,tao_info,hammar_stadler_cnsm_20,hammar_stadler_tnsm,hammar_stadler_tnsm_23,kim_gamesec23, r1_ref1}.
+(A review of related work can be found in \sectionref{sec:related_work}.)
 To our knowledge, we provide the first study of learning with misspecified models in a security context.
 The benefit of this approach is threefold.
 First, it provides a new methodology to capture uncertainty and misspecification in security games.
-Second, as we show in this paper, it is applicable to dynamic, non-stationary, and partially observed games.
-Third, the model conjectures produced by our method are guaranteed to converge under reasonable conditions and the worst-case performance of the learned strategies is bounded.
+Second, as we show in this paper, it applies to dynamic, non-stationary, and partially observed games.
+Third, the model conjectures produced by our method are guaranteed to converge under reasonable conditions, and the worst-case performance of the learned strategies is bounded.